Dagala Trek 11 Days

 Transfer to the trail head and hike to famous Taktsang or Tiger’s nest monastery.
-Upon return visit the ruins Drukgyel dzong and 7th century Kichu Lhakhang.
-In the evening stroll around Paro town with farewell dinner in a nice local restaurant.
-Overnight in hotel.
+Upon return visit the ruins of Drukgyel dzong and other sights in Paro.
+In the evening stroll around Paro town with option for farewell dinner in a local restaurant.

 Day 11: Departure